-7 reasons you should build your commercial property portfolio
+7 reasons you should build your investment portfolio with syndicated property

 Still undecided about whether commercial property investments are right for you?
 We understand.
 It’s a big decision.
 Here are seven reasons why joining with other investors to buy commercial property should be part of your wealth-creation strategy.

 - Residential property income returns have fallen in recent years, to an average of somewhere less than 3-4%.
 In commercial property, returns of 8-12% gross are not uncommon.
 There are a number of factors that explain this, including scarcity, location and demographics, but also commercial property tends to cost a lot more than residential, and it’s less generic.
 That means it takes more skill to find the right tenant.
 These factors all add up to a higher rate of return.